phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-admin/person/doc-persons.md

 **NewsLetter** a Family may receive the newsletter.

-##One member, an adress
+##One member, an address

-Each individual in the CRM has an adress, the family concept allows an actual adress assignment.
+Each individual in the CRM has an address, the family concept allows an actual address assignment.

 ##One member, several roles